Journal

 Boat and Tirana

 I would say most of the people on the trip are borderline addicted to their phone — myself excluded.
 But it is what it is; that’s just our culture nowadays.
 Still, I think there’s a bit of a problem when the first thing someone does when they get to a hotel is search for WiFi.
 I had this conversation with some people a few days ago, and we agreed to not use our phones for a day.
+Anyways, I bring all this up because I didn’t blog yesterday, so I’m behind by like a day or so.
+Bear with me as I bring you up to date.

 -